CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 allas-conf -k
 ```

 Now lets assume that we have a directory structure that contains images of road condition cameras from ten locations with the interval of 10 minutes from years 2014-2018.
-The data locates in directory "road_cameras" so that each location has its' own sub-directory (10 directories).
-Inside this sub-directory we have directory level for each year( 5 directories) and day (365 directories), each containing 144 small image files.
+The data locates in a directory "road_cameras" so that each location has its own sub-directory (10 directories).
+Inside each sub-directory we have directory level for each year (5 directories) and for each day (365 directories), each containing 144 small image files.

 For example
 ```text
 road_cameras/site_7/2017/day211/image_654887.jpg
 ```
-Thus the total number of files in the _road_cameras_ directory is: 10 * 5 * 365 * 144 = 2 628 000.
+Thus, the total number of files in the _road_cameras_ directory is: 10 * 5 * 365 * 144 = 2 628 000.

-In principle you could copy all the 2,6 million files as separate objects to Allas, but in that case you should split the data into multiple buckets as by default one bucket can have in maximum 1 million objects.
-You could for example run a separate _rclone_ command for each _site_ directory and put data from each site to a site specific bucket.
-For example
+In principle, you _could_ copy all the 2,6 million files as separate objects to Allas, but in that case you should split the data into multiple buckets as, by default, one bucket can have in maximum 1 million objects.
+You could for example run a separate `rclone` command for each _site_ directory and put data from each site to a site specific bucket.
+For example:

 ```text
 rclone road_cameras/site_1 allas:20000136_road_cameras_site_1/
 ```
-Thus you would end up creating ten buckets each containing 262 800 objects.
+This way you would end up creating ten buckets each containing 262 800 objects.

-However it is quite probable that this approach is the most effective way for storing and re-using the data.
+However, this approach _could_ be the most effective way for storing and re-using the data.
-As another extreme, your could use _a-put_ and collect all the data into one compressed object.
+As another extreme, your could use `a-put` and collect all the data into one compressed object.
 If you do that you
-must add option _--skip-filelist_ to the _a-put_ command.
-By default _a-put_ collects detailed metadata of each file to the _ameta_ file.
+must add option _--skip-filelist_ to the `a-put` command.
+By default `a-put` collects detailed metadata of **each** file to the _ameta_ file.
 However, if you have thousands of files, collecting this information will take a long time.
-If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names, but no other information, of the files to the metadatafile.
+If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names - but **no** other information - of the files to the metadatafile.
 This already speeds up the pre-processing significantly.
-However, as in this case the naming has been systematic, storing of the file names to the metadata files can be just ignored (--skip-filelist), which is the fastest option.
+However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored (--skip-filelist), which is the fastest option.

 ```text
  a-put --skip-filelist road_cameras/
 ```
 This approach would store all the 2,6 million files into one object.

-In practice the optimal way of storing the data is often between these two extremes.
-So instead you could apply packing in some higer level in the hierarchy.
+In practice, the optimal way of storing the data is often between these two extremes.
+As a compromise, you could apply packing in some higher level in the hierarchy.

-For example command:
+For example:

 ```text
  a-put --skip-filelist road_cameras/site_*
  ```
- Would in this case produce 10 objects, each containing all the information form one camera site.
+This would produce 10 objects, each containing all the information from one camera site.
- Alternatively, you could do the compression so that data from each year in each camera is collected to one object:
+Alternatively, you could do the compression so, that data from each year in each camera is collected to one object:

  ```text
  a-put --skip-filelist road_cameras/site_*/20*
  ```
 This last option would store the data into 50 objects.
-Day based objects for each camera might be most handy for using the data later on, but preprocessing the data into 10 * 5 * 365 = 18250 objects will probably take quite a long time.
+Day-based objects for each camera might be most handy for using the data later on, but as a downside, preprocessing the data into 10 * 5 * 365 = 18250 objects will probably take quite a long time.

 Copying millions of files to Allas will take a long time regardless of the way you are using.
-If you have started the _a-put_ command inside a _screen_ session, you can detach from the virtual session by pressing `Ctrl-a-d` log out from the Datamagler and leave the upload process running for days.
+If you have started the `a-put` command inside a `screen` session, you can detach from the virtual session by pressing `Ctrl-a-d` log out from the Datamagler and leave the upload process running for days.